Qianboy/ros_control/README.md

 ## Description ##
 This project provides ros control hierarchy for roboy (v2.0) hardware, i.e. myoMuscles controlled via ganglia on flexraybus.
-If you have any questions feel free to contact one of the [rosifying team](https://devanthro.atlassian.net/wiki/display/RM/ROSifying+Myorobotics+Development) members, or [simulations](https://devanthro.atlassian.net/wiki/display/SIM/Simulations) team.
+If you have any questions feel free to contact one of the [rosifying team](https://devanthro.atlassian.net/wiki/display/RM/ROSifying+Myorobotics+Development) members.
 # Dependencies #
 ### [ROS indigo](http://wiki.ros.org/indigo/)
 For detailed description of installation see [here](http://wiki.ros.org/indigo/Installation/Ubuntu)